RayVietii/Ray-Vietii/README.md

 Hey there, I'm Ray Vietii.
 I explore machine learning, fantasy worldbuilding, original languages, and sound creation.
-Most of what I do is self-driven, experimental, and a bit chaotic — but it's mine.
+Most of what I do is self-driven, experimental, and a bit chaotic, but it's mine.

 ---